TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 Made by: @Amaya
 Repository link: https://github.com/TheRealMopcornPuncher/VoltCore
-Total hours so far: 3 hrs 25 mns
+Total hours so far: 3 hrs 40 mns
 - [x] I have a 3d printer or will be getting one before March 21st
 ---
 < Briefing >
-A silly concept accidentally turned into reality
+A silly concept accidentally turned reality
 Pitch: An extra portable and partially remote solution to printing without an active power source

 ---